Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Methods

 We initialised all the GCMs with the parameters from Table \ref{tab:gcm_par}, unless stated otherwise.
-The temperature profile was initialized using the analytical model of \cite{parmentier2015} that uses the analytical expression of \cite{parmentier2014} adjusted to represent the global average temperature profile of solar-composition atmospheres \citep{fortney2007}.
+The temperature profile was initialised using the analytical model of \cite{parmentier2015} that uses the analytical expression of \cite{parmentier2014} adjusted to represent the global average temperature profile of solar-composition atmospheres \citep{fortney2007}.
 The simulations did not incorporate any explicit Rayleigh drag-in, as discussed in \cite{showman2009}.
+The temperature and velocity fields are subjected to a fourth-order horizontal Shapiro filter, which performs the primary damping \citep{parmentier2021}.
+The atmospheric circulation that is fuelled by huge, planetary-scale wave flow interactions should not be greatly impacted by the Shapiro filter since it dissipates kinetic energy by smoothing horizontal gradients at the grid level \citep{showman2011, hammond2018}.